 The safe zone that will survive any cropping by YouTube for a 4:3 ratio video is within a 70% area from the center out.
 The “Green” area in the video shown above.

 In other words, if you were to take the full size of your video (100%) and reduce it towards the center of your video by 30% so you end up with 70% of what you started with — you end up with the area that is safe from being chopped off or cropped away by the YouTube Thumbnail Creation process.
+Here's a great article by Influencive if you're trying to get YouTube views.

 YouTube Thumbnail Image Size – Where We Ended Up: